12 Healthy Daily Habits

 8. Eat a Vegetable

 This is certainly not the first time you’ve been told to eat vegetables, so consider it a simple reminder.
-Not only are vegetables whole foods but they are rich in vitamins, minerals and are great sources of fibre, which can help to maintain a healthy gut, prevent constipation and other digestion issues.
+Not only are vegetables whole foods but they are rich in vitamins, and minerals and are great sources of fiber, which can help to maintain a healthy gut, and prevent constipation and other digestion issues.
 Individuals who consume vegetables regularly had roughly a 20% lower risk of coronary heart disease and stroke, compared with individuals who ate less than 3 servings per day.
-Moreover, by virtue of adding more vegetables to your diet, there becomes less and less room for processed foods, refined carbohydrates and added sugars.
+Moreover, by virtue of adding more vegetables to your diet, there becomes less and less room for processed foods, refined carbohydrates, and added sugars.
 So, instead of focusing on what not to eat, focus on what you can eat and eat more of it.

 9. Put Your Phone Away

 Putting away your phone (tablet or computer) might seem like a simple challenge, but being connected 24/7 can have many negative side effects on our health.
 The average person has eight social media accounts and spends at least 2 hours and 24 minutes checking their phone every day.
 Just think of all the time that could be spent outside, moving, exercising, or cooking!
-This constant digital connection can increase perceived stress and constant exposure to blue light has been shown to suppress the production of the body’s natural melatonin production, which is integral for the body’s natural circadian rhythm and sleep patterns.
+This constant digital connection can increase perceived stress and constant exposure to blue light has been shown to suppress the production of the body’s natural melatonin production, which is integral to the body’s natural circadian rhythm and sleep patterns.
 So instead of cruising the web until the wee hours of the morning, turn off your phone at least one hour before bed and allow yourself to relax and unwind without the digital stress.

 10. End the Day with a Clean Kitchen

 Whether you are aware or not, the physical space we live in has a large effect on how we behave.
-A messy bedroom, cluttered living room and dirty kitchen can all have a negative impact on our mental state and our health.
-Not only does tidying up help to make things like cooking and exercise easier, by creating more space and time, but it decreases frustration, improves efficiency and can serve as a catalyst for further change.
+A messy bedroom, cluttered living room, and dirty kitchen can all have a negative impact on our mental state and our health.
+Not only does tidying up help to make things like cooking and exercise easier, by creating more space and time, but it decreases frustration, improves efficiency, and can serve as a catalyst for further change.
 So, after every meal, do the dishes and put things away or, at the very least, do the dishes at the end of the day.
 Going to bed with a clean kitchen allows you to wake up to a fresh start without having to deal with yesterday’s mess.